Marketing

 In recent years, loyalty cards are the poster child of local business gimmicks.
 It seems you can’t walk into a store these days without the cashier turning to you and asking if you have a loyalty card to present, which allows the customer to collect discounts on purchases in one form or another.

-Loyalty cards on the local level are often handled by printing up business cards that include an icon of, for example, a cup of coffee that the cashier will mark with a pen or a hole-punch indicating you’ve made a purchase.
-After a number of purchases (usually 10), the customer presents the cashier with a fully marked card, which allows for a discount or a prize, like a free cup of coffee.
+Loyalty cards on the local level are often handled by printing up business cards that include an icon of, for example, a cup of coffee that the cashier will mark with a pen or a hole punch indicating you’ve made a purchase.
+After several purchases (usually 10), the customer presents the cashier with a fully marked card, which allows for a discount or a prize, like a free cup of coffee.

 Technology, however, has caught up with those cardboard punch cards.
 Thanks to barcode technology, a quick swipe of a card can register a purchase, which can then trigger any number of rebates from merchandise to discounts.